Description

 -d) are arguments passed to a program to modify its behavior.
 The convention of-dfor "decrypt" and-efor "encrypt" is common across many cryptographic tools.
 Python scripts parse these using thesys.argvlist or theargparsemodule, which provides structured argument parsing with help text and type checking.The

-.enfile extension likely stands for "encrypted" -- a naming convention to distinguish encrypted files from their plaintext originals.
-The underlying encryption algorithm could be AES, DES, or another symmetric cipher.
-Since the password is given, no cracking is needed -- this challenge focuses purely on knowing how to run a Python script with the correct arguments.Running Python scripts:
+.enfile extension likely stands for "encrypted" - a naming convention to distinguish encrypted files from their plaintext originals.
+The underlying cipher is almost always Fernet (AES-128-CBC + HMAC-SHA256 from thecryptographypackage), which is the canonical symmetric encryption primitive in modern Python.
+Since the password is given, no cracking is needed; this challenge is purely about reading the script and supplying its argument convention.Running Python scripts:

 python3 script.pyinvokes the Python 3 interpreter onscript.py.
 The distinction betweenpythonandpython3matters on systems where Python 2 is still the default (older Linux distros).
 In CTF environments, always checkpython3 --versionfirst.
 You can also make scripts directly executable withchmod +x ende.pyand then run./ende.py -d flag.txt.enif the script has a shebang line (#!/usr/bin/env python3).